null G-5DLXE7JB0V

 read more

-Self-Soothing: Body, Feelings and Mind
+Master Self-Soothing: Body, Feelings and Mind Techniques

 Nov 3rd 2025

-Self-Soothing: Body, Feelings and Mind
+Master Self-Soothing: Body, Feelings and Mind Techniques

 The new COVID-19 world is a world beset by fear.
 Unseen viral particles can be lurking anywhere.
 Should one find us, we don’t know for sure how we would respond.
 And with social patterns dramatically altered and the economy collapsing, we are losing our sense of comfort, safety and being in control, leading to a stressful sense of chronic uncertainty and anxiety.
 We know from many scientific studies that stress negatively affects health.
 But although there may be little we can do to avoid stress in a COVID-19 world, we can use self-care to decrease and minimize the negative effects of stressful feelings.
 For example, you can pray or meditate.
 Or you can simply bring calm and non-judgmental attention to how you’re feeling.
 We’ve talked before about a helpful exercise called Body-Feelings-Mind.
 In this exercise, you find a comfortable position in a quiet place and, with eyes closed, check in with how you’re feeling, first ph…